log-linear/my_repo/readme.txt

 Hello world!

-i work for th City of Dallas
+I work for the City of Dallas.